RocketChat/docs-old/guides/administrator-guides/authentication/wordpress.md

 ![alt text](https://savvymatthew.sfo2.cdn.digitaloceanspaces.com/rocketchat-docs/rct-oauth-step-13.png)

-* Go back to the custom oAuth you already created in Rocket Chat, and match the information saved in the notepad into the correct fields listed below and in the screenshot:
+* Go back to the custom oAuth you already created in Rocket.Chat, and match the information saved in the notepad into the correct fields listed below and in the screenshot:
 * **Enable** = True
 * **URL** = `https://your.domain.com` \(do not include a trailing “/”\)
 * **Token Path** = Access Token Endpoint